zacharygarwood/Flounder/README.md

 ```

 ## Tests
-Use the following command to run the unit tests.
+Flounder uses unit tests throughout the code to verify everything is working as intended.
+To run the unit tests use the below command.
 ```
 $ cargo test
 ```